 From award-winning chefs in elegant dining rooms to mom-and-pop seafood joints with local color, the Northshore's culinary scene is packed with flavor and Louisiana's bounty.
 We can help you choose from golden fried shrimp and catfish, Cajun and Creole specialties, a price fix menu from James Beard-nominated chefs, to a family-style crawfish boil; the options are endless.
 Eat like a local.

-There's a general love of life that permeates the culture of the Northshore, and there's always something to celebrate, whether it's music (the Camellia City Smooth Jazz Festival), maritime culture (the Madisonville Wooden Boat Festival), or a vibrant arts community (the Covington Three Rivers Art Festival).
+There's a general love of life that permeates the culture of the Northshore, and there's always something to celebrate, whether it's music (the Abita Springs Busker Festival), maritime culture (the Madisonville Wooden Boat Festival), or a vibrant arts community (the Covington Three Rivers Art Festival).
 And, of course, we love our Louisiana seafood - savor it with the St. Tammany Crab Festival or Slidell's All You Can Eat Crawfish Cook-off.